syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img4.png)

-## Enable Filtering
+## Enable filtering

-[`Filtering`](http://help.syncfusion.com/aspnetmvc/grid/filtering) feature in Grid is used to facilitate the extraction of a subset of records that meets certain criteria.
+The [`Filtering`](http://help.syncfusion.com/aspnetmvc/grid/filtering) feature in the grid is used to facilitate the extraction of a subset of records that meets certain criteria.
 You can apply Filter to one or more columns.
-Filtering feature can be enabled by AllowFiltering property.
-By default, the filter bar row is displayed to perform filtering, you can change the filter type by using `FilterType` property of FilterSettings.
+Filtering feature can be enabled by the AllowFiltering property.
+By default, the filter bar row is displayed to perform filtering, you can change the filter type by using the `FilterType` property of FilterSettings.

 {% highlight razor %}